Accessibility Primer

 • Making sure your images have text-based alternative descriptions

-• Verifying that people can navigate your content in its entirety can solely with the keyboard
+• Verifying that people can navigate interactive content with a keyboard alone

 What Do I Need to Do?